 The synthesizer loop filter is fully integrated on chip and has a programmable bandwidth.
-The communications processor automatically sets the bandwidth of the synthesizer when the device enters the PHY_TX or the PHY_RX state.
-Upon entering the PHY_TX state, the communications processor chooses the bandwidth based on the programmed modulation scheme (2FSK or GFSK) and the data rate.
+The communications processor automatically sets the bandwidth of the synthesizer when the device enters PHY_TX or PHY_RX state.
+On entering the PHY_TX state, the communications processor chooses the bandwidth based on the programmed modulation scheme

+(2FSK, GFSK, or OOK) and the data rate.
 This ensures optimum modulation quality for each data rate.
-Upon entering the PHY_RX state, the communications processor sets a narrow bandwidth to ensure best receiver rejection.
+On entering the PHY_RX state, the communications processor sets a narrow bandwidth to ensure best receiver rejection.
 In all, there are eight bandwidth configurations.
 Each synthesizer bandwidth setting is described in Table 30.